Hossam-Elgzeery/easy-ref-merge/README.md

 # Description

-easy ref merge is a react/react-native package that helps you to merge more than one reference and inject them to the same component.
+easy ref merge is a react/react-native package that helps you to merge more than one reference and inject them into the same component.

 # Installation